 In sixth grade social studies, boys develop the overall skills required to establish a framework for future verbal, reading, writing and research challenges.
 The class travels through time as well as around the globe.
 From Ancient Rome through the Middle Ages and into the Renaissance, our quest is to identify successful and thriving cultures.
 We learn how and why a culture flourishes, even when faced with great difficulties.
-Our culminating spring trip to Chicago is a broad learning experience for the boys as we look at how modern day American cities have embarked on their own urban renaissance.
-As the boys do research, write essays, work on presentations, and engage in discussion, they examine new ideas and refine basic skills.
+As boys do research, write essays, work on presentations, and engage in discussion, they examine new ideas and refine basic skills.
 Through this course, they discover that history is very much alive and impacts current events in many ways.
+Our spring trip to Dearborn, Michigan, centers on the theme of inventions begun during our study of the Renaissance.
+Following the trip, boys participate in a culminating project in which they create a new product or improve an existing product, create prototypes, and pitch their products Shark Tank style!